risi-kondor/cnine/python/docs/source/abstract.rst

 `cnine` is a lightweight C++ tensor library with a CUDA backend.
 The primary purpose of `cnine` is to provide provide direct control over
 GP-GPU functionality to Python and C++ developers.
-This document gives a high level introduction to `cnine`'s PyTorch interface.
+This document is an introduction to `cnine`'s PyTorch interface.

 `cnine` is developed by Risi Kondor and released for noncommercial use only under a custom license that can be found in the file LICENSE.TXT